Taking Action Post-Election

 - Divide tasks and research among supporters to keep them engaged with the process.

-- Show that the proposed change has support.
+- Show that the proposed change has support through surveys, evaluations, or petitions.
+Gather the information in a report.

 MSFC Headquarters has a number of sample survey instruments.